-My favourite books among the ones that I read this year, in reverse order, are:
+My favourite books from the ones that I read this year, in reverse order, are:

 Ensaio sobre a Cegueira, Blindness in the English translation, is a thought-provoking allegorical novel about humans living under a life-threatening situation.
 In an unnamed city, people start going blind.
 But instead of being surrounded by darkness, everything around them turns white.
 Throughout the book, we are presented with many relevant social, moral and political considerations, making us think about how we live in society.

 The Handmaid’s Tale is a powerful read which takes place in the Republic of Gilead, a totalitarian, repressive and puritanical state established in the US.
 Through Offred’s point of view, the reader is introduced to a society where women who are deemed fertile, called Handmaids, are used by the Commanders, men who are part of the elite, to breed, since their own Wives can’t conceive.
 This is a dystopian novel full of enlightening remarks about equality, freedom (or the lack of it), love, feminism and women’s agency.

 The Miniaturist by Jessie Burton was my favourite read in 2016.
 And although The Muse got the second place this year, I can truly say that I love them equally.
 While it was mainly the plot that gripped me in The Muse, it was the characters that stood out the most to me in her debut.
 But both these elements, as well as the topics covered, were fantastically developed in both books.